awsmine/aws-bootcamp-cruddur-2023/journal/week0.md

 Before the bootcamp, I had already registered a domain and created a hosted zone using Amazon Route53 on my main AWS account.
 Follow this documentation - https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/domain-register.html

-Week 0 Viewing material
+# Week 0 Viewing material

-Once you log into your Student portal - https://student.cloudprojectbootcamp.com/users/sign_in, Click on Submissions, Week_0, From the ToDo List, you watch all the Video Instructional Content Playlist - https://www.youtube.com/watch?v=8b8SvQHc4Pk&list=PLBfufR7vyJJ7k25byhRXJldB5AiwgNnWv.
+Once you log into your Student portal - https://student.cloudprojectbootcamp.com/users/sign_in, Click on Submissions, Week 0, From the ToDo List, you watch all the Video Instructional Content Playlist - https://www.youtube.com/watch?v=8b8SvQHc4Pk&list=PLBfufR7vyJJ7k25byhRXJldB5AiwgNnWv.
 Proceed with setting up of things that you need for this bootcamp as per the instructions given in the videos.

-Required Homework/Tasks
+# Required Homework/Tasks

-Before the bootcamp, I had already registered a domain and created a hosted zone using Amazon Route53 on my main AWS account.
-Follow this documentation - https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/domain-register.html
+**1.** Create a Github Account

-1. Create a Github Account - I did not create a new Github Account, as I already have one, https://github.com/awsmine
+- I did not create a new Github Account, as I already have one, https://github.com/awsmine

  1b.
 I setup a MFA on my GitHub account for extra security.
 PDF in week_0 folder.